microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 -	Select the "Create a New Agent/App" button in the activity bar which will open the palette with a list of app templates available on Microsoft 365 Agents Toolkit.
 -	Choose "Declarative Agent" from the list of templates.
 -	Next, select "Start with TypeSpec for Microsoft 365 Copilot" to define your agent using TypeSpec.
--	Next, select the folder where you want the agents toolkit to scaffold the agent project.
+-	Next, select the **Default folder** where you want the agents toolkit to scaffold the agent project.
 -	Next, give an application name like - +++RepairServiceAgent+++ and select Enter to complete the process.
 You will get a new VSCode window with the agent project preloaded.

 > [!NOTE]